-President NICOLAS SARKOZY (France): (Through translator) What happened in Villiers-le-Bel has nothing to do with the social crisis.
+NICOLAS SARKOZY: (Through translator) What happened in Villiers-le-Bel has nothing to do with the social crisis.
 It's about a federal crisis.
 If we allow little hoodlums to go unpunished and become heroes in their neighborhoods, that's an insult to their future and to the French Republic.

-Mr. LUKE BORNIER (Reporter, Le Monde): (Through translator) There's a small radical group of young people ready to wreak total havoc on the police, and at the same time, some of the police behavior is at the limit of what is acceptable, so the two sides are hardening against each other.
+LUKE BORNIER: (Through translator) There's a small radical group of young people ready to wreak total havoc on the police, and at the same time, some of the police behavior is at the limit of what is acceptable, so the two sides are hardening against each other.